Singin' in the Rain: Plot

 In 1927, silent film stars Don Lockwood and Lina Lamont attend the premiere of their latest film, The Royal Rascal, produced by Hollywood studio Monumental Pictures.
 On the red carpet, Don tells the story of his rise to stardom, claiming to have grown up cultured and highly educated.
 His words are contradicted by flashbacks showing his humble roots as a hoofer, vaudeville musician and stuntman alongside his childhood best friend and longtime collaborator Cosmo Brown, accompanied by the song "Fit as a Fiddle".
 Don also expresses his admiration for Lina, feeding rumors of a secret romance between them.
 In reality, the rumors are a publicity stunt and Don barely tolerates Lina, although she believes that he loves her.

 After the premiere, Don is mobbed by fans and escapes by jumping into a passing car driven by Kathy Selden.
 Kathy reluctantly gives Don a lift.
 She claims to be a theatre actress and expresses disdain for film acting, particularly Don's hammy performances.
 Don responds by mocking her acting aspirations, and they part on bad terms.

 Don arrives at the afterparty, where Monumental Pictures' CEO R. F. Simpson shows a demonstration of a talking picture, (Note: This scene pays homage to the original 1921 DeForest Phonofilm demonstration, featuring DeForest explaining the system.) though his guests dismiss it as a fad.
 A group of chorus girls then performs, Kathy among them ("All I Do is Dream of You").
-Furious at Don's teasing, Kathy attempts to throw a cake at him, but he dodges it and hits Lina instead.
+Furious at Don's teasing, Kathy attempts to throw a cake at him, but he dodges it and it hits Lina instead.
 In the confusion, Kathy runs away.

 Three weeks later, Don has searched unsuccessfully for Kathy.
 Cosmo tries to cheer Don up ("Make 'Em Laugh").
 Lina reveals that she had Kathy fired, infuriating Don.
 Cosmo finds Kathy working as an extra in another Monumental Pictures film ("Beautiful Girl").
 Kathy admits to actually being a fan of Don's, while Don professes his love for her ("You Were Meant for Me").